Aline Mayrisch de Saint-Hubert: Art and literature

 Aline Mayrisch had a great interest in arts and literature and saw herself as a mediator between the German and French cultural worlds.
 From 1898, she published articles on German painters and literary criticisms, amongst others on L'Immoraliste by André Gide, in the Belgian avant-gardist review L'Art moderne.
 She maintained friendships and correspondences with numerous writers and intellectuals, such as André Gide, Jean Schlumberger, Jacques Rivière, Henri Michaux, Marie and Théo van Rysselberghe, Marie Delcourt, Alexis Curvers, Annette Kolb, Gertrude Eysoldt, Ernst Robert Curtius and Bernhard Groethuysen.

 In 1914, she accompanied André Gide and Henri Ghéon to Turkey and in 1927, she travelled to the Gironde and the Limousin with Ernst Robert Curtius.
-In Colpach Castle, she arranged Franco-German encounters at which André Gide could rub meet Walter Rathenau and Ernst Robert Curtius.
+In Colpach Castle, she arranged Franco-German encounters at which André Gide could meet Walther Rathenau and Ernst Robert Curtius.
 Aline Mayrisch also introduced André Gide to the texts of Rainer Maria Rilke, and in publishing an article on Rilke in the Nouvelle Revue Française, she helped find a French public for the German writer.
 It was in this same review that she published articles on the intellectual situation in Germany after the First World War, as well as her autobiographical travel account Paysages de la trentième année, which, starting in the island sceneries of Corsica and Iceland, evoked the confrontation with emptiness, absurdity and nothingness.

 Her unfinished novel Andrée Reimenkampf has not been preserved for posterity.
 In collaboration with Marie Delcourt and Bernhard Groethuysen, Aline Mayrisch also translated the sermons of the medieval mystic Meister Eckhart, L'enfant qui s'accuse by Jean Schlumberger and Le mythe de Sisyphe.
 Essai sur l'absurde by Albert Camus.
 In the 1930s, Aline Mayrisch financially supported the exile publication Maß und Wert, edited by Thomas Mann.
 The following works were dedicated to Aline Mayrisch: Das literarische Frankreich von Heute by Frantz Clément, Les Cahiers de la Petite Dame by Marie van Rysselberghe and La vie d'Euripide by Marie Delcourt.